 Josephine Baker Tour in Le Vésinet

-Entrée to Black Paris has created a new Josephine Baker walking tour called "Josephine's Suburban Paradise."
-It unfolds in the Paris suburb of Le Vésinet, where Josephine lived during the height of her long and illustrious career.
+Entrée to Black Paris' most recently-created Josephine Baker walking tour is called "Josephine's Suburban Paradise."
+It unfolds in the Paris suburb of Le Vésinet, where Josephine Baker lived during the height of her long and illustrious career.

 The visit begins with a private lunch at Villa La Riante, a 19th century mansion that has been transformed into a beautiful bed and breakfast by Americans Jim and Kristie Worrel.

 Kristie is the chef and she lays a magnificent table!

 Over dessert, our guide will present an overview of Josephine Baker's life in Le Vésinet.
 A leisurely stroll through the idyllic town takes place after lunch.

 The highlight of the walk is the visit to Le Beau Chêne.
 The property is private, so we are limited to a view of the mansion from the gate and a stroll around the perimeter of the 3.7-acre grounds.
 We provide detailed descriptions of the interior as well as anecdotes about events that took place in the mansion.